-- except where the enforcement is for payment of a debt with a real guarantee, the assets of the State and other public legal persons, those of entities holding public works or public service concessions, or those of legal persons of public utility which are specially allocated to purposes in the public interest are exempt from seizure;
+- Except where enforcement is for payment of a debt with a security in rem, the assets of the State and other public legal persons, entities holding public works or public service concessions of and of charities that are specially allocated to public purposes are exempt from seizure.

-- the maintenance debtor's working tools and objects essential for the exercise of their profession or professional training are also exempt from seizure, unless the maintenance debtor indicates that they may be seized, if the enforcement is for the payment of their purchase price or the cost of their repair, or if they are seized as elements incorporated in a commercial establishment;
+- The maintenance debtor’s working tools and objects essential for the exercise of their profession or professional training are also exempt from seizure, unless the maintenance debtor indicates that they may be seized, if the enforcement is for the payment of their purchase price or the cost of their repair, or if they are seized as tangible assets of a commercial establishment;

-- assets which are indispensable for any household economy in the house where the debtor resides, except if the enforcement is for the payment of the items themselves or cost of their repair, are also exempt from seizure.
+- Also exempt from seizure are assets that are household essentials in the actual home of the party against whom enforcement is sought, except if the enforcement is for payment for the items themselves or cost of their repair.

 When a maintenance claim is recovered, the aforementioned rules on absolute and relative seizability apply.

 As a rule, when it comes to property partially seized during maintenance enforcement, the amount that can be seized is higher than in enforcement founded on other claims, as will be explained below.